Realtek RTL8191SE Driver, Wi-Fi Missing, No Networks Detected, and Code 31 Errors

 Where this sometimes ended: Installing a newer driver version resolved the error and restored wireless connectivity.

-Problem: USB Realtek adapter shows no networks
+Problem: USB Realtek adapter shows as working but finds no networks

 What users observed: A Realtek wireless adapter appeared functional in Device Manager on multiple systems, yet no wireless networks were detected once the primary adapter was disabled.

-Where this sometimes ended: Allowing Windows to search online for a driver resulted in a different driver being installed, after which networks became visible, and the adapter worked.
+Where this sometimes ended: Allowing Windows to search online for a driver resulted in a different driver being installed, after which networks became visible and the adapter worked.

 Other network adapters showing similar behavior: